pexip/plugin-rocket.chat/README.md

 In addition, because of the tightened security in v37, `"sandboxValues": ["allow-same-origin"]` needs to be added to the plugin config in the manifest.

+More information about the above change can be found here: https://developer.pexip.com/docs/infinity/web/plugins/webapp-3/sandbox-security

 Your manifest will now look something like the following.
 ```
 {